iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > That little reward display is so encouraging when you really don't want to exercise but know you must.
 It's only 10 mins but, because it is achievable, you find yourself doing 3 or 4 sets of 10 mins throughout the day.<br> :date: __2021-04-11 14:45:24__

-> Very usefull<br> :date: __2021-04-10 16:41:40__

-> Great app.
-Subtle yet effective.<br> :date: __2021-04-10 13:34:51__

-> Great app<br> :date: __2021-04-10 11:58:37__

-> Works like it's supposed to without ever being invasive.<br> :date: __2021-04-10 01:08:55__

-> Very easy to use and gives you realistic goals to achieve.
-Would be nice to be able to increase targets past the 30 minutes of brisk walking a day.
-I would also like an option for sickness, so that it does give negative sense of lack of achievement.
-Overall very good for every day walking for all ages and abilities.<br> :date: __2021-04-09 12:11:40__

-> Very effective, easy to use and exercise doable<br> :date: __2021-04-08 19:52:26__

 #### 4-star reviews